leviat-tech/jsdraft/documentation/files.md

 ```
 my_drawing.draft
-├── foo.sketch.yaml
+├── index.json
+└── sketch-features/
-├── bar.sketch.js
+    ├── foo.yaml
-├── baz.sketch.yaml
+    ├── bar.js
-└── index.js
+    └── baz.yaml
 ```

-All `.sketch.yaml|js` files are sketch feature functions.
-All of these functions are automatically registered as user features, and can be used by any of the other features within the `.draft` container.
+All features in the `sketch-features` directory are automatically registered as user features, and can be used by any of the other features within the `.draft` container.

-The `index.js` file is blank, and should remain so--its only purpose is to aid in resolving the webpack import.
+The `index.json` file stores metadata about the project.

 ## Importing JSDraft Files